mtn/ostep-notes/sources/persistence.md

 The CPU is connected to system components via a series of _buses_, with ones (physically) closer to the CPU being faster.
-Main memory is connected via the _memory busy_, high performance IO devices (like a graphics card) via the _IO bus_, and lower performance peripherals (like disks) via the _peripheral bus_.
+Main memory is connected via the _memory bus_, high performance IO devices (like a graphics card) via the _IO bus_, and lower performance peripherals (like disks) via the _peripheral bus_ (each getting further away).
 On modern systems there are quite a few interfaces to the CPU, tailored to the performance requirements of different hardware.

 ### A Canonical Device